ddeng36/script-boot/README.md

   }
   ```

-- @Autowired: The implementation of Dependency Injection and Inversion of Control. @Bean stores class in Factory immediately, @Autowired set getter to property, which gets class from Factory later when the property is called.
+- @Inject: **Only for Factory Bean**, **Design pattern: Singleton**, **Without parameters**.
+The implementation of Dependency Injection and Inversion of Control. @Bean stores class in Factory immediately, @Inject set getter to property, which gets class from Factory later when the property is called.
   1. Get the type (Factory class) of the property by Reflect.getMetadata().
   2. Set the getter function to this property by Object.defineProperty().
   3. When the property is called, get bean from Factory.
+- @Autowird: **Directly new a object with parameters**.
+The implementation of Dependency Injection and Inversion of Control.

 - RouterMapper: Mapping the route to related callback function.
   ```